vkucukcakar/sptables/README.md

 * Edit configuration files at "/etc/sptables/conf/*".

-  At least edit "/etc/sptables/conf/iptables.conf" according to your server configuration before starting or enabling sptables.
+  Edit "/etc/sptables/conf/iptables.conf" and "/etc/sptables/conf/iptables.conf" according to your server configuration before starting or enabling sptables.
+  At least, change "eth0" with your network interface name!

-* Start the service (See usage below) and add your ssh IP address to whitelist to not lock yourself out of your server.
+* Start the service (See usage below) and add your ssh IP address to allowlist to not lock yourself out of your server.

-	$ ipset add whitelist 192.168.1.2
+	$ ipset add allowlist 192.168.1.2

 * Test and enable the service if everything works fine (See usage below)